Friday, March 30, 2007

 Someday, like me, they'd know days and hours on their hands to think about who they have become--or not.
 Where they have been, or not, where they are going, or not.
 And what it all means.

 Except, I know how it often goes.
 Often the women left behind in empty nests look around them, then panic.

 The Silence haunts them and so do the questions they never had the time or energy to ponder before.
 And so, instead of facing those echoless walls and growing into someone not defined by their children or motherhood--they return to school.
 Or to work or they find other ways to surround themselves by crowds and noise so they can continue to evade the questions.
 And escape that Silence.

 No, not every woman does that.
 But some do.
 I have watched them.

 I guess my only point is there is something amazing waiting for those who face the questions and the Silence with courage.
 Those who will not back down, cower, on the days when God's voice seems less than a whisper, but instead, will just press-in a little closer to hear Him better.

-It's there where answers to those nagging questions can be found.
+It's there where He answers those nagging questions.
 In Him.
 It's there where silence becomes a friend, a comrade-- not a feared enemy.
-It's there, in Him, where a woman finds who she really is outside of Mommy Land... and that there are all sorts of lands across the sea left to discover.
+It's there where a woman finds who she really is outside of Mommy Land and that there are whole incredible lands across the sea left to discover--

 Just a clarification.